Home | Research Team | Prospective Students | Mentoring Style | Miscellany

 Student responsibilities

 Typical responsibilities include literature review, problem formulation, pen-and-paper analysis, coding (typically MATLAB or Python), simulations, manuscript preparation, and preparing talks.
 I will provide the necessary guidance on these tasks.
-I also expect some degree of initative from students of all levels: for instance, before coming to me with a question, students should make a reasonable attempt to find an answer using the resources available to them.
+I also expect some degree of initiative from students of all levels: for instance, before coming to me with a question, students should make a reasonable attempt to find an answer using the resources available to them.

 Lab culture